-But it wasn’t until I got my Nintendo Switch and saw Rocket League on sale in the eShop that I finally decided to take the plunge and play for myself.
-And wow, I’m so glad I did!
+But it wasn’t until I got my Nintendo Switch and saw Rocket League on sale in the Nintendo eShop that I finally decided to take the plunge and play for myself.
+And I’m glad I did!

 I may not be good, but I’m having the time of my life.
 With 150+ hours sunk into the game so far, I’m still having a blast with every match I play—no, I’m having more fun now than I did at the start, and the start was pretty fun!

-If you haven’t played Rocket League yet, rest assured: it isn’t too late!
+If you haven’t played Rocket League yet, it isn’t too late!
 Here are some of the most compelling reasons to give it a try.

 1. Free to Play

-After five long years, Rocket League is finally going free-to-play.
+After five long years, Rocket League is finally free-to-play.

-Nintendo Switch players will NOT need a Nintendo Switch Online subscription to play, nor will PlayStation players need a PlayStation Plus subscription.
-(But Xbox players WILL need an Xbox Live Gold subscription!)
-PC players will need to download via the Epic Games Store.
+Nintendo Switch players do NOT need Nintendo Switch Online to play.
+PlayStation players do NOT need PlayStation Plus.
+PC players just download via the Epic Games Store.
+(Xbox players DO need an Xbox Live Gold subscription!)

 2. Low Time Commitment